instruct-rb/instruct-rb.github.io/index.md

   #  user: Hello, can you help me?
   #  assistant: Sure, what do you need help with?"

-  # Note the transcript now has the assistant's response ready for another round
+  # Note the transcript now has been updated with the expected "assistant: "
-  # of input.
+  # part of the transcript.
 ```

 To see more examples of how Instruct can be used, check out the [documentation](https://github.com/instruct-rb/instruct).